About Water & Environmental Technology

 The Pennsylvania Department of Environmental Protection requires that operators of drinking water and wastewater treatment facilities are certified.
 Certification is obtained through a combination of exams and operating systems.
 The completion of an approved associate degree program significantly reduces the number of years of operating experience required for certification.
 Students in the Water and Environmental Technology program gain the knowledge, skills, and abilities necessary for successful completion of Department of Environmental Protection examinations.

 Courses in the Water and Environmental Technology program are designed to meet the knowledge, skills, and ability requirements tested on the Pennsylvania Department of Environmental Protection certification exams.
-This will include courses covering topics such as water and wastewater treatment; water distribution and wastewater conveyance systems; geographical information systems (GIS); equipment maintenance; solids handling; basic electricity; plant administration; and rules and regulations.
+This will include courses covering topics such as water and wastewater treatment; stormwater and green infrastructure; industrial waste treatment; water distribution and wastewater conveyance systems; geographical information systems (GIS); equipment maintenance; solids handling; basic electricity and plumbing; plant administration; and rules and regulations.

 What you’ll learn